 “Mid-1970s Ankara was a grim place.
 At times the air was so polluted you had to wear a mask, there were long queues for basic necessities, and political strife had become so common, our favorite game as children was “communists versus fascists.”
 Still there was room for magic.
 Going to Youth Park on a weekend for a ride on the roller coaster or eating ice cream at the city’s foremost recreation area was a special treat.
 I adored the two mascots of the city, the Ankara goat that produces the soft wool Angora and the Ankara cat, famous for its long, silky fur and blue eyes.”

 Five years ago this weekend, I was browsing these gorgeous fava beans and artichokes at a produce market in Ankara.
-Cool to look back through my Flickr archives and rediscover what I was doing on the same date years ago./p
+Cool to look back through… Read More »Photo Flashback Friday: At the Market in Turkey

 No one ever writes anything particularly special about Ankara.
 Guidebooks don’t dedicate many pages to the capital.
 And, when I mentioned to people that I was moving to Turkey, their faces lit up: